Aliases for SCAP Gene

 External Ids for SCAP Gene

 This gene encodes a protein with a sterol sensing domain (SSD) and seven WD domains.
 In the presence of cholesterol, this protein binds to sterol regulatory element binding proteins (SREBPs) and mediates their transport from the ER to the Golgi.
-The SREBPs are then proteolytically cleaved and regulate sterol biosynthesis. [provided by RefSeq, Jul 2008]
+The SREBPs are then proteolytically cleaved and regulate sterol biosynthesis.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for SCAP Gene

 SCAP (SREBF Chaperone) is a Protein Coding gene.
-Diseases associated with SCAP include smith-lemli-opitz syndrome.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Metabolism.
-GO annotations related to this gene include protein complex binding and unfolded protein binding.
-An important paralog of this gene is NPC1L1.
+Diseases associated with SCAP include Malt Worker's Lung and Dystonia, Dopa-Responsive, Due To Sepiapterin Reductase Deficiency.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
+Gene Ontology (GO) annotations related to this gene include cholesterol binding.
+An important paralog of this gene is DISP1.

-Escort protein required for cholesterol as well as lipid homeostasis.
-Regulates export of the SCAP/SREBF complex from the ER upon low cholesterol.
-Formation of a ternary complex with INSIG at high sterol concentrations leads to masking of an ER-export signal in SCAP and retention of the complex in the ER.
-Low sterol concentrations trigger release of INSIG, a conformational change in the SSC domain of SCAP, unmasking of the ER export signal, recruitment into COPII-coated vesicles, transport to the Golgi complex, proteolytic cleavage of SREBF in the Golgi, release of the transcription factor fragment of SREBF from the membrane, its import into the nucleus and up-regulation of LDLR, INSIG1 and the mevalonate pathway (By similarity).
+Escort protein required for cholesterol as well as lipid homeostasis (By similarity).
+Regulates export of the SCAP-SREBP complex from the endoplasmic reticulum to the Golgi upon low cholesterol, thereby regulating the processing of sterol regulatory element-binding proteins (SREBPs) SREBF1/SREBP1 and SREBF2/SREBP2 (By similarity).
+At high sterol concentrations, formation of a ternary complex with INSIG (INSIG1 or INSIG2) leads to mask the ER export signal in SCAP, promoting retention of the complex in the endoplasmic reticulum (By similarity).
+Low sterol concentrations trigger release of INSIG, a conformational change in the SSD domain of SCAP, unmasking of the ER export signal, promoting recruitment into COPII-coated vesicles and transport of the SCAP-SREBP to the Golgi: in the Golgi, SREBPs are then processed, releasing the transcription factor fragment of SREBPs from the membrane, its import into the nucleus and up-regulation of LDLR, INSIG1 and the mevalonate pathway (By similarity).
+Binds cholesterol via its SSD domain (By similarity).